 The GPU does the majority of the work when it comes to powering your games.
 New graphics cards are being released all the time and those components will help run the latest games on very high or ultra settings.

 These are likely the most expensive single component you can buy though.
 But you don't necessarily have to have the newest or the best to get good results.

 The graphics card is also one of the easiest parts to upgrade in future.
 If you build your machine well, you can upgrade your GPU every couple of years or so and keep the whole thing running for many happy years to come.

 Graphics cards are produced by two manufacturers - Nvidia and AMD.
 These vary in price and the power they deliver.
 Again, it's worth checking minimum or recommended specifications when deciding what GPU to buy.

-CPUs tend to get really hot when you're playing games.
+CPUs tend to get really hot when you're playing games - or, frankly just in regular use.
 Keeping them cool is essential to ensure the smooth running of your PC and an enjoyable gaming experience.